sign ordinance

 Plan Commission -

-City Council scheduled a public hearing on Ordinance 26-047 to amend Section 10-4-13-A(1) (“Signs not requiring a permit”) regarding construction and alteration signs.
+City Council held a public hearing on Ordinance 26-047 to amend Section 10-4-13-A(1) (“Signs not requiring a permit”) to regulate construction and alteration signs.

 City Council -